25 Small Inground Pool Ideas for All Budgets

 - The pool's surface can't get damaged by claws

-Pro tip: We recommend fiberglass or concrete pools for people with pets because vinyl pool liners are more vulnerable to wear and tear.
+Pro tip: Fiberglass pools are often built with a gel coat that is resistant to scratches from your pet’s paws.
 If you're a pet owner and you're not sure which type of pool is best for you, take our quick Pool Type Selector quiz.
 It's even got questions about your furry friends, so you can make a pet-friendly choice with confidence:

 12. Get Fancy with Waterline Tile

+Here’s your fun fact for the day: tile isn’t just for interior design!
 Waterline tile is a must if you want to bring your inground pool design to the next level.
-The right waterline tile can also help you integrate your color scheme and incorporate any elements that you're trying to bring to your outdoor living space.
+The right waterline tile can also help you integrate your color scheme and incorporate any elements you want to bring to your outdoor living space.

 Love the idea of having a poolside fire pit?
+Maybe you like the idea of s'mores by the pool more?
 Why not bring fire features into your pool so that you can enjoy them while you swim or lounge in your tanning ledge?
-Fire bowls can be added almost anywhere, so feel free to get creative.
+Fire bowls can be added almost anywhere, so feel free to get creative and make your yard both hot and cool.

 15. Make It an Infinity Pool